nilinswap/debug-supertokens/docs/FLOW.md

 What behaviour are we going to understand?

-- the component which has PasswordlessAuth wrapper around it, would not be opened without auth. other routes are allowed to be opened
+- the component which has PasswordlessAuth wrapper around it, would not be opened without auth. other routes are allowed to be opened - done
-- /auth would lead to the signinup page. so technically, authed component redirects to /auth.
+- /auth would lead to the signinup page. so technically, authed component redirects to /auth. - done
 - you can enter your email-id and on click of submit button, you are awaited for the response from backend to tell it was successful to send otp.
 You are redirected to accept_otp page
 - you enter otp and you are redirected to the page which you landed on the first time you came. so redirectTo was preserved in the whole process.
 Your cookies are set with sRefreshToken and sAccessToken.
 - Next time, you go to authed page, you are not asked for auth.